 But in case you don’t find a place you like, you don’t have to do that yet.

 First thing’s first, the basics: put in where you’re looking for.

 (I’m assuming everyone here is renting, if you’re looking to buy, it’ll be a different story)

 What’s neat is that you can start filtering before the search: what’s your budget, are you looking for landed or high rise, you want the place fully furnished (with furniture and appliances etc) or partially furnished (maybe some built in furniture).

-Now then, if you’re looking to rent an entire unit, you can also filter in how many bedrooms and bathrooms you want.
+If you’re looking to rent an entire unit, you can also filter in how many bedrooms and bathrooms you want.

 I would advise against having too many filters (too kacau lah!
 No results found!)

-Anyway, you’ll be led to a list of units with prices, some of the units’ information, distance from the area you were searching for.
+You’ll be led to a list of units with prices, some of the units’ information, distance from the area you were searching for.

 You can also have it sorted based on prices, relevance or distance.

-Alright, see something you fancy?
+See something you fancy?